corgi-vision/skin-cancer-detection/README.md

 ### Data preparation

-The scripts for loading, visualizing and preprocessing the data are in the following notebook: [explore.ipynb](explore.ipynb)
+* [explore.ipynb](explore.ipynb) The scripts for loading, visualizing and preprocessing the data

-The preprocessing pipeline has been exported to [preprocessing.py](preprocessing.py) and augmented with the following functionality:
+* [preprocessing.py](preprocessing.py) The preprocessing pipeline has been exported here to be easily used in training notebooks

-[data_loading.py](data_loading.py) contains the generator classes to dynamically load the dataset.
+* [data_loading.py](data_loading.py) Contains the generator classes to dynamically load the dataset

 #### Autoencoder
 See [training_autoencoder.ipynb](training_autoencoder.ipynb) <br>
 In this notebook an autoencoder is trained using the `SkinCancerReconstructionDataset` generator class, and as a result we obtain an encoder and a decoder for the images.
 With the encoder we are able to create an embedding, we can concatenate the metadata to.
-With this concatenated dataset, we will train another model that receives both the images and the metadata as its input.
+With this concatenated dataset, we train another model that receives both the encoded images and the metadata as its input, using the `SkinCancerEncoderDataset` generator class.

 #### Inception-ResNet